Bournemouth Airport: History

 Before World War II, Bournemouth's airport was Christchurch Airfield.

 1940s

 From November 1944, the airfield took over from Bristol's Whitchurch airport as the main operating base for British Overseas Airways Corporation until Heathrow fully opened in 1948.
 Starting in October 1945, Hurn served as London's transatlantic airport until Heathrow opened to the airlines in mid-1946.
-In that rôle, it participated in the "First Commercial Land Plane Flight Overseas" from the United States, on 23 October.
+In that role, it participated in the "First Commercial Land Plane Flight Overseas" from the United States, on 23 October.
 (That intercontinental flight in the Douglas DC-4 involved refueling stops at Gander, Newfoundland and Shannon in the Republic of Ireland.)

 In January 1946 Pan Am opened a scheduled New York (La Guardia) to London (Hurn) service, five days a week, using the new DC-4; the journey time was 17 hours 40 minutes.
 It was also the starting point of the first England-Australia landplane service, which took three days in Avro Lancastrians (modified Lancaster bombers).